- Get Started

 1import { defineLink } from "@medusajs/framework/utils"2import ProductModule from "@medusajs/medusa/product"3import { SANITY_MODULE } from "../modules/sanity"4 5defineLink(6 {7 ...ProductModule.linkable.product.id,8 field: "id",9 },10 {11 linkable: {12 serviceName: SANITY_MODULE,13 alias: "sanity_product",14 primaryKey: "id",15 },16 },17 {18 readOnly: true,19 }20)

-You define a link using the defineLink
+You define a link using defineLink

-utility.
+from the Modules SDK.
 It accepts three parameters:

 - The first data model part of the link.
 In this case, it's the Product Module's